marshall-kapfudza/Developer-Tools/README.md

 ### Overview

 A class with a method to return the length and longest words in a sentence.
-For example, “The cow jumped over the moon.” should return 6 and “jumped”.
+For example, `“The cow jumped over the moon.”` should return `6 and “jumped”`.

 ### How to execute your tests
 - Created unit tests in `src/app.test.js` to test that method.